SCORM is dead – what are the alternatives to SCORM?

 SCORM is a set of technical standards for hosting learning content that revolutionised digital training when it was first fully developed and adopted in 2001.
 It allowed content distribution across other systems that conformed with SCORM, which made creating courses that could be sold and transferred to multiple learning management systems realistic.

-This is the main benefit of using SCORM or another set of standards like xAPI.
+This is the main benefit of using a standard.
 SCORM has been compared to the universal language of digital learning courses, allowing them to communicate and work on different platforms that ‘speak’ it.

 However, this language would be a rudimentary and restrictive one.
 SCORM has gone through very little development since its first widespread adoption in 2001, while the potential of eLearning has sprung up in all directions.
 Being tied into creating your digital training in line with SCORM places limitations on the features you can deliver for your learners, and on the scope for future development.